mahend72/FairLend-Privacy-Preserving-Fair-Loan-Processing/README.md

 ## Aim
-The aim is to design and develop a secure loan verification and approval system that protects sensitive personal information and promotes inclusive financial inclusion.
+The aim is to design and develop a secure loan verification and approval system that protects sensitive personal information and encourages inclusive financial inclusion.

 ## Key Objectives
 - **Enhance Applicant Privacy:** Conceal sensitive information not directly relevant to the loan approval decision, such as gender and caste category, to prevent biased decision-making.